CI-Hackathon-Team25/st-patricks-day-project/README.md

 ### Content
 - The text for the Home page was created by Arland.
 - The greetings were created by Andrew.
-- The questions and text for the quiz page was created by Deborah and extracted from [National Geographic Kids](https://kids.nationalgeographic.com/games/quizzes/article/quiz-whiz-st-patricks-day)
 - The text for history page was written by Marta and extracted from [Wikipedia](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day)
-- Icons made by Freepik from [www.flaticon.com](https://www.flaticon.com/)

 ### Media

 - The background image for history page [Needpix](https://www.needpix.com/photo/download/1861386/storytelling-story-telling-tale-storyteller-fantasy-imagination-literature-kids)
 - The logo is from [Free Logo Maker](https://logomakr.com/6FZRHv)
+- Icons made by Freepik from [www.flaticon.com](https://www.flaticon.com/)

 ### Acknowledgements
 - We would like to thank our tutor Tim Nelson for his precious advices.